chrillomat/python-cec/README.md

 # python-cec - libcec bindings for Python

 `python-cec` allows you to control your TV, reciever and other CEC-compliant HDMI devices from a python script on a computer.
 Most computer graphics cards don't support CEC; you'll need a [Pulse-Eight USB-CEC adapter](http://www.pulse-eight.com/store/products/104-usb-hdmi-cec-adapter.aspx) or a Raspberry Pi (Untested).
+Another option would be an iMX6 powered device with HDMI-CEC such as Cubox-i or Hummingboard (or Wandboard with modified kernel and hardware).

 ## Installing: